Sabari-xox-7/ransomware-detection-and-prevention-systems/README.md

 ---

-<p align="center">Built with ❤️ for IIT Final Year Project — Ransomware Detection using Machine Learning</p>
+<p align="center">Built with ❤️as a personal learning project. — Ransomware Detection using Machine Learning</p>